Qianzhong-Chen/Qianzhong-Chen.github.io/_pages/project.md

 ***Supervisor: Dr. Naira Hovakimyan, Professor of Mechanical Science and Engineering Department, UIUC & Dr. Quan Nguyen, Assistant Professor of Aerospace and Mechanical Engineering, USC***\
 • Developed a legged robot MPC controller auto-tuning framework that conducts sensitivity analysis on bipedal robot’s stance force over MPC parameters.
 Auto-tuning MPC decreased the control smooth loss and tracking loss up to 40% compared to hand-tunned MPC.\
 • Trained a ground reaction force & moment network with real sensor data that maps MPC solution to real ground reactions to decrease sim-toreal error.\
-• The work has been submitted to ICRA 2025 and is under review now.
+• The work has been submitted to IROS 2025 and is under review now.
 ![HECTOR-DiffTune](HECTOR-DiffTune.png)

 <span style="font-size: 22px; font-weight: bold;">Deep reinforcement learning based quadrupedal robot control and locomotion development</span>\